taiscoding/knowledge-base-system/docs/faq.md

 - **Enhanced**: Maximum privacy with additional context analysis

 ### Can I use my own privacy rules?
 Yes, you can configure privacy rules in `config/sankofa_integration.yaml` to customize entity detection and tokenization.
+In the web interface, you can manage privacy settings through the Settings page.

 ## Error Handling and Troubleshooting